PhilippHeuer/wordpress-heroku/README.md

 --------

 ###### Worker (Optional)
-You only need to do this part, if you want to improve the site performance by running the wordpress cronjobs using a scheduler.
+You can improve performance by scheduling wp-cron instead of running it while a user waits for the site to load.

 ```bash
 $ heroku addons:create scheduler:standard
 $ heroku config:set DISABLE_WP_CRON='true'